-On September 9, Queen Elizabeth II became the longest-reigning British monarch.
-Since she came to the throne in 1952, 10 U.S. presidents have been elected -- and Elizabeth has met with all of them except Lyndon B. Johnson.
+Queen Elizabeth II, the longest-reigning British monarch, was born April 21, 1926.
+Since she came to the throne in 1952, 11 US presidents have been elected -- and Elizabeth has met with all of them except Lyndon B. Johnson and, so far, Donald Trump.

 Years in office: 1929 - 1933